-The Advanced Oxidation Process (AOP) is a chemical treatment designed to remove organic and sometimes inorganic matter in water by reactions with hydroxyl radicals.
-It enhances the decomposition of ozone into hydroxyl radicals using hydrogen peroxide, producing radicals faster than standard ozone decomposition.
+The Advanced Oxidation Process (AOP) is a chemical treatment that uses reactions with hydroxyl radicals to eliminate organic and occasionally inorganic substances from water.
+AOP enhances the decomposition of ozone into hydroxyl radicals using hydrogen peroxide, producing radicals faster than standard ozone decomposition.
 The process combines ozone and UV into one system to maximize disinfection, water clarity, and chloramine removal.
-It involves the generation of hydroxyl radicals to purify water using a combination of ozone, hydrogen peroxide, and/or ultraviolet light.
+AOP involves the generation of hydroxyl radicals to purify water using a combination of ozone, hydrogen peroxide, and/or ultraviolet light.

 Is AOP a new technology?

 No, AOP is not a new technology.
 Oxidation processes involving hydroxyl radicals have been in use since the 19th century.
-However, large-scale water treatment using these radicals didn’t occur until 1987.
-Today, there are approximately 500 commercial AOP installations worldwide for drinking water.
+However, large-scale water treatment using these radicals did not occur until 1987.
+Today, there are approximately 500 commercial AOP installations worldwide used for drinking water.

 How does AOP work?

-The destruction of organisms and contaminants occurs in the AOP chamber or within a few inches of the injection point.
+The Advanced Oxidation Process (AOP) effectively eliminates organisms and contaminants either within the AOP chamber or close to the point of injection.
 As a result, many AOP devices must operate 24 hours a day.
 However, this does not guarantee safe water, especially if a biofilm develops on the pool walls or in the plumbing system.

 How are Hydroxyl Radicals Introduced into Pool Water?

 Hydroxyl radicals are introduced into pool water through an AOP device, similar to an electronic chlorine generator (ECG) or ozonator, installed in the plumbing line.
-The device can be in-line with full flow or a side stream in commercial or public pools.
-In the side stream, about 25% of the full flow is diverted through the AOP device.
+The AOP device is integrated either directly into the main flow or set up as a side stream in commercial or public pools.
+When set up as a side stream, approximately 25% of the total flow is redirected through the AOP device.
 These devices often have a contact chamber to maximize hydroxyl radical contact with contaminants.

 How is AOP Used in Water Treatment?